shuangj00/BMDA/README.md

 ## Contact

-Qiwei Li, Department of Mathematical Science, The University of Texas at Dallas, Richardson, Texas <liqiwei2000@gmail.com>
+Qiwei Li, Department of Mathematical Sciences, The University of Texas at Dallas, Richardson, Texas <liqiwei2000@gmail.com>